-Hurricanes and tropical storms are rare in Orange but could cause severe impacts such as flooding, power outages, flying debris, damage to property and injury and loss of life.
+Hurricanes and tropical storms are estimated to occur anywhere from once in every 5 years to once in every 50 years (having a 2 - 20% chance of occurring in any given year) in Orange but could cause severe impacts such as flooding, power outages, flying debris, damage to property and injury and loss of life.
 Existing and future mitigation efforts should continue to be developed and employed that will enable the Town to be prepared for these events.